Welcome to the new KidsHealth website! See what is new.

 You know your child best.
 Get a second opinion if you remain concerned.

-If you're worried and you haven't seen your GP, make an appointment to talk to them.
-If your child needs an assessment for autism-takiwātanga, your GP can arrange this.
+If you're worried and you haven't seen your health professional, make an appointment to talk to them.
+If your child needs an assessment for autism-takiwātanga, your health professional can arrange this.

 Your child might need an assessment for autism-takiwātanga

-Your GP can arrange an appointment with a health professional with training and experience in autism-takiwātanga.
-The health professional could be a paediatrician, child and adolescent psychiatrist, or a psychologist.
+Your health professional can arrange an appointment with a health professional with training and experience in autism-takiwātanga.
+The health professional could be a paediatrician, child and adolescent psychiatrist, or psychologist.
 A developmental coordinator may also be a member of the team looking after your child.

-What can I do while I'm waiting for the assessment?
+What you can do while waiting for the assessment

 It can take many months to get an assessment.
 Waiting times vary across different regions of Aotearoa New Zealand.